 - Move to a retirement community

-Some of these goals are quite inexpensive or even free while some come with a hefty price tag.
-This is why determining your goals is the first step in retirement planning.
+Some goals, such as volunteering or spending time with loved ones, may be inexpensive or even free.
+Others, like traveling or maintaining multiple homes, can come with a hefty price tag.
+This is why defining your goals is the first step in retirement planning.

 |Typical Expenses in Retirement|